1973 Lincoln by-election: Aftermath

 Taverne's majority was generally regarded as a shock, and was said to have shocked Taverne himself.
 In September 1973, he announced the formation of the Campaign for Social Democracy "to play a truly democratic role in changing the course of British politics".
 In the snap general election the following February, the Campaign managed to nominate five candidates, specifically targeting Labour left-wingers; they hoped that the Liberal Party would not stand, but this was in vain and the candidates performed poorly.
-Taverne himself only narrowly retained Lincoln in a close three-way result, and in the October 1974 election the seat was gained by Leo Beckett's future wife Margaret Jackson for the Labour Party.
+Taverne himself only narrowly retained Lincoln in a close three-way result, and in the October 1974 election the seat was gained by Margaret Jackson (later Margaret Beckett) for the Labour Party.
+Nonetheless, Taverne's departure from the Labour Party was indicative of deeper divisions between the left and right wings of the party over issues including the EEC and the role of trade unions in party governance.
+Taverne's Campaign for Social Democracy would later be seen as a precursor to the Social Democratic Party, which broke off from the right of the Labour Party in 1981, and which Taverne soon joined.